Student Leadership

 Cooper Johnson

-Over the last two years of my high school experience, I have had the honor and privilege to live in the unique and professional culture of the Warhawk Band Program.
-Choosing to Participate in the Warhawk Marching Band my freshmen year was the best decision I have ever made, it led me to discover numerous new ideas regarding leadership, social skills, and overall playing.
-In the time I’ve spent in the program, I have discovered a love for not just the music I’ve made in Wind Ensemble, Jazz bands, and many more choirs, but the people in the program.
-The opportunities given to every member is truly unmatched and I am exceptionally grateful to have had the opportunity regarding travel throughout the state, Competition at the National Level with BOA Regionals, and Education from some of the most talented educators in the country with our personal music staff and brilliant clinicians at Wind ensemble festivals and Festival of Winds.
-Having served previously as a Quartermaster last year it will be a challenge trying to leap into such a distinguished position as Drum Major, However with a love for the program, and a drive to Maintain Seminoles tradition of excellence, I am more than excited to work with such a talented and dedicated group of individuals.
+Over the past three years of my high school experience, I have had the honor and privilege to live in the unique and professional culture of the Warhawk Band Program.
+Choosing to participate in the Warhawk Marching Band my freshmen year was the best decision I have ever made, It led me to discover numerous new ideas regarding leadership, social skills, and musicality.
+During my time in the program, I have developed a love not just for the music I’ve made in Wind Ensemble, Jazz bands, and various choirs, but also for the people in the program.
+The opportunities given to every member are truly unmatched, and I am exceptionally grateful to have traveled throughout the country, experienced state and national competitions, and learned from some of the most talented educators in the country.
+Having served previously as a Quartermaster, then as Drum Major (now for the second year), I am more than excited to start this season strong, and end even stronger alongside closest friends.

 Band Captain